marols27/Python-print-styles/README.md

 Using this library you can:
 - Set the font style
 - Set the font color
-- Set the background color
+- Set the font background color

 The library is as is, so unless there are any major changes that should be done, it will remain as it is.